Siege of Osaka: Preparations

 As preparations, Hideyori sent many letters to most of the daimyo lords in Japan who he predicted would sympathize with the Toyotomi clan.
 However, his efforts were largely fruitless as his letters delivered by his couriers were rejected by many of the recipients.
-Hachisuka Iemasa at first was hesitant, until his son convinced him to not accept Hideyori’s invitation to rebel against the Shogunate.
+Hachisuka Iemasa at first was hesitant, until his son convinced him not to accept Hideyori’s invitation to rebel against the Shogunate.
 Meanwhile, Shimazu Tadatsune directly rejected his invitation as Tadatsune stated the Shimazu clan was still recovering from the Sekigahara war and had no intention to stand up against Ieyasu.
 Tadatsune also returned a sword gift from Hideyori.
 An envoy of the Toyotomi clan dispatched to convince Ikeda Tadakatsu, lord of Sumoto in Awaji Island and son of Ikeda Terumasa, also failed, as the Ikeda clan instead arrested the envoys.
 Furthermore, the Toyotomi clan also failed to convince the Mōri clan under the lead of Mōri Terumoto to join their side, Terumoto instead supported the Tokugawa shogunate, as on November 3, Terumoto ordered his vassals Mōri Motochikazu and Motoyuki Sugimori, who were in charge in Mori Hidemoto's absence, to send half of the troops east if Hidemoto asked them to march out to aid the shogunate in fighting the Toyotomi, while the remaining half, including Sugimori, Motoyoshi Nishi, and Shichirobei Misawa, were to stay in Chofu as caretakers, and to retreat to Hagi if something happened that would make it impossible to maintain Chofu.

 Meanwhile, the shogunate also prepared their war efforts by stockpiling their ammunition.
 In May, a company of British merchants tried to sell lead in Hirado, but failed to find a buyer.
 This incident was reported by William Adams to the shogunate, who purchased the entire quantity of lead on offer.
 Furthermore, in the same month a Dutch merchant company was also selling lead, which was also purchased by the shogunate.
-Later in June, Tokugawa Ieyasu purchased a large amount of cannons, gunpowder, and bullets from British merchants, with Adams acted as the middleman, the prices being 1 kan for cannons, 2.3 bun for gunpowder, and 1.6 bun for bullets.
+Later in June, Tokugawa Ieyasu purchased a large amount of cannons, gunpowder, and bullets from British merchants, with Adams acting as the middleman, the prices being 1 kan for cannons, 2.3 bun for gunpowder, and 1.6 bun for bullets.